 Tenant advocates want "stability."
 Through "just cause eviction" or "rent control," they want to give moral, obedient tenants an indefinite claim on the property they rent.
 They aim to create a kind of indefinite lien, a tenancy-ad-infinitum.

-This fact is not lost on owners and would-be owners, who realize they have no such assurances.
-Owners can lose their home if they fail to pay increases to their taxes, or their water bill, or their mortgage.
-They have no permanent right to remain in their home if these expenses increase.
+Furthermore, the loss of rights and economic opportunity for landlords is not lost on current owners and prospective owners.
+Unlike renters under rent control/just cause eviction, who have an indefinite claim on their housing, owners have no such claim.
+Owners can lose their home if they fail to pay increases to their taxes, insurance, utilities, or mortgage, none of which are themselves controlled against inflation.
+Owners have no permanent right to remain in their home if these expenses increase.
 The city will raise taxes, or water and sewer rates, and the owner must pay.
 The bank may issue an adjustable rate mortgage, and if the rate increases, the owner must pay.
+It is easy to create situations where a property is worth nothing as a going concern because the rents coming in do not cover the required expenses.

 Under rent control, tenants would be insulated from all market forces.
 They would also be insulated from all legal forces not expressly contemplated in the rental agreement or approved by the rent control board.
 The smartest people would therefore choose to rent.